-We are one of the largest Primary School Direct providers in the area and offer a range of teacher training places each year, in partnership with both the University of Warwick and the University of Worcester.
+We are one of the largest Primary School Direct providers in the area and offer a range of teacher training places each year, in partnership with the University of Warwick.

 Through our Gateway Alliance (Midlands) Partnership we offer both tuition fee and salaried training places, accredited by the University of Warwick, in primary and special schools across Warwickshire and Coventry.

 There are two training routes for School Direct trainees, they are…